 Step 1: Get the right hiking gear.

-It’s by no means glamorous, but when hiking, you need to invest in quality clothing.
+It’s by no means glamorous, but the first of the hiking tips and tricks is to invest in quality clothing.
 Don’t make the mistake of trying to walk 7 miles in a pair of Nike Air Force 1s; the balls of your feet, your toes and your ankles will be sobbing!
 You must invest in a solid pair of hiking boots to save the injury and agony but be prepared that they can be quite pricey.
 I have a pair of Karrimor boots that are my babies for a hiking trip.
 Dan had the same, until a local fox stole them, so now he has hiking trainers.

 Some people like to wear hiking trousers as they are waterproof, but I am quite happy hiking in leggings tucked into boots.
 You should also get yourself a windbreaker as the British weather can be unpredictable and it can be extremely cold even if you are only 700 metres up.

 Only a fool would go hiking in hills or mountains without knowing where they are going.
 That is literally how people die!
 There are hundreds of websites that detail directions and maps of popular hiking routes.
 I would recommend starting on a hike that is only a couple of hours and has a clearly defined path.
 It’s a bit risky to pick Grasmere to Keswick via Helvellyn as your first walk.
 My first was the Malham Cove to Janet’s Foss walk, which is very popular and takes only 2 hours.

 With shorter, more popular, walks, it means if God forbid you get injured it’s not too far to get help to you; it means you’re less likely to run out of resources; it means you’re less likely to get lost.
 Thankfully, none of these horrors have happened to me, and hopefully you too.

 Step 3: Bring enough resources for the whole hiking trip.